P2PSP/gopro/README.md

 2. To get info about broadcasted streams:
 `ffprobe -show_streams udp://10.5.5.9:8554`

-Might have to experiment with the following workflows:
-- Step 1 > Step 2
-- Step 1 > Step 2 > Step 1 (mostly works)

 ### OUTPUT:
 > Input #0, mpegts, from 'udp://10.5.5.9:8554':
   Duration: N/A, start: 0.000000, bitrate: N/A